jlengstorf/lengstorf.com/content/drafts/labels.md

 Then, news reports come out that that some Catholic priests are child molesters and that the church covered it up.

-Now, a good portion of the world looks at _all_ Catholic priests sideways, like, "I don't know about those priest types...
-I heard their kind are all kidfuckers."
+Now, a good portion of the world is giving _all_ Catholic priests the side-eye, like, "I don't know about those priest types...
+I heard they're all kidfuckers."

 Similarly, startup dudes everywhere are expected to be socially inept, micro-aggression-lobbing twenty- and thirty-something white males.
-The world sees _Silicon Valley_ and Mark Zuckerberg and that stereotype sinks in.
+The world sees _Silicon Valley_ and the [tragic bro-show nosedive happening at Uber](http://www.latimes.com/business/technology/la-fi-tn-uber-bad-month-20170224-story.html) and the idea sinks in that the people at startups are basically frat boys[^another-one] that passed math class.

+[^another-one]:
+    And another one: "frat boys".
+I didn't have to add any _actual_ description, because we're all already picturing a certain type of behavior.

-Sometimes these strangers are the figureheads at the epicenter of the label, like in the case of Donald Trump giving renewed life to a caricature of Republicans as bigoted, out of touch, and largely solipsistic.
+Sometimes these strangers are the figureheads at the epicenter of the label, like in the case of Donald Trump giving renewed life to a caricature of Republicans as bigoted, out of touch, and largely solipsistic, leaving a lot of conservative-leaning Americans without a party to support.

-Other times — in the digital nomad movement, for instance — the strangers are bandwagon jumpers who exploit an angle and taint the entire community: get-rich-quick hucksters who move to a hub city for a month before launching their "how to become a digital nomad in X" ebook, attempting to capitalize on the media's current fascination with location-independent workers.
+Other times — in the digital nomad movement, for instance — the strangers are bandwagon jumpers who exploit an angle and taint the entire community: hucksters who move to Prague for a month before launching their "how to become a digital nomad in Prague" ebook, attempting to capitalize on the media's current fascination with location-independent workers.

-In either case, people you don't know — people who have nothing to do with you other than affixing the same label to themselves — are now wielding influence over your reputation.
+In either case, **people who have nothing to do with you other than affixing the same label to themselves are now wielding influence over your reputation.**

 ## \#4: Applying a Label Creates an "Us vs. Them"

-I'm not much of a gamer,[^games] but it was hard to miss the media shitstorm surrounding [Gamergate](https://en.wikipedia.org/wiki/Gamergate_controversy).
+I'm not much of a gamer, but it was hard to miss the media shitstorm surrounding [Gamergate](https://en.wikipedia.org/wiki/Gamergate_controversy) a few years back.

-[^games]:
-    The closest I get is _Two Dots_ when I have a few minutes to kill.

-In the spirit of this article, I'm choosing not to research what _actually_ happened; I want to share the stereotypes that leaked out to me — the non-gamer — that are now attached to "gamers" in my brain.
-That, and I don't have a wifi connection right now and can't be bothered to look it up on my phone.
+In the spirit of this article, I'm choosing not to research what _actually_ happened; I want to share the stereotypes that leaked out to me — the non-gamer — that are now attached to "gamers" in my brain.[^wifi]

+[^wifi]:
+    That, and I'm writing without a wifi connection right now and can't be bothered to look it up on my phone.

 Here's how I understood Gamergate: